mpv-player/mpv/DOCS/man/input.rst

     ``file-local-options/<option name>``.
 The player will wait until all hooks are run.

+``on_preloaded``
+    Called after a file has been opened, and before tracks are selected and decoders are created.
+This has some usefulness if an API users wants to select tracks manually, based on the set of available tracks.
+It's also useful to initialize ``--lavfi-complex`` in a specific way by API, without having to "probe" the available streams at first.

+    Note that this does not yet apply default track selection.
+Which operations exactly can be done and not be done, and what information is available and what is not yet available yet, is all subject to change.

 ``on_unload``
     Run before closing a file, and before actually uninitializing everything.
 It's not possible to resume playback in this state.